BenMSK/GlobalPlannerRPP/README.md

 ## How to use
 1) clone this code in catkin_ws/src
 2) build and launch global_planner_.launch
-3) All parking lot is formulated as a graph, and the graph's information is contained in a .txt file.
+3) All parking lot is formulated as a graph, and the graph's information is contained in a '.txt' file.
 4) If you want to use a custom map, you should formulate the map into a graph.
-The edge of the graph consists of required, and optional edges.
+The edge of the graph consists of 'required', which is required to be visited, and optional edges, which is not required to.

 ## Graph form in .txt
 'the number of vertices'